 Relocation by 4HLAS for Cremation by a Private Company

 We handle all arrangements for cremation through a third-party professional association with a local, reputable crematorium.
 This crematorium has state-of-the-art equipment and a beautiful, well maintained and managed facility.
 This facility is one of a few in the state that can cremate the entire animal without compromising the integrity of the animal's body.
 As we have personally witnessed and assisted with, the owners and staff of the crematorium handle the deceased with compassion, dignity, and respect.
 The owner/agent can choose between the cremation and return of the entire animal's body or just the head, heart, and hooves, as well as group cremation should the cremains (ashes) not need to be returned.
-Upon being invoiced for end of life services, the client will be provided with the crematorium's contact information to determine how the cremains (ashes) are returned.
+Upon being invoiced for end of life services, cremation process, and/or urns and keepsakes, the client will be provided with the crematorium's contact information to determine how the cremains (ashes) are returned.
 There are a variety of options for urns and keepsakes available.
+An order form with the urns and keepsake options can be emailed at the time the service is scheduled or be presented at the time service is rendered for ordering purposes.
 All correspondence after the animal, owner/agent information, and payment have been delivered to the crematorium will be handled solely between the owner/agent and the owner or staff of the crematorium.

 We are life-long horse and livestock owners and we treat our animals like family during their time on Earth and expect nothing less thereafter… and we promise to provide the same for your animals too!